Apple AR/VR Projects

 Several of Apple's competitors are working on virtual or augmented reality projects, which is another factor that's likely renewed Apple's interest in the matter.
 Many competing technology companies have already launched VR/AR products or are planning to launch in the near future putting development ahead of whatever Apple may be working on.

-Oculus Rift is one of the first virtual reality headsets that will be available for consumers.
-It's set to be released at the end of March, and is priced competitively at $599.
+Oculus Rift is one of the first virtual reality headsets available for consumers.
+It was released at the end of March 2016, and is priced competitively at $599.
 The Oculus Rift debuted on Kickstarter in 2013 and has been under development since then, attracting a lot of attention and bringing virtual reality into the spotlight.

 Worn over the head, the Oculus Rift has two 1080 x 1200 resolution OLED panels for each eye, both with a 90Hz refresh rate for an immersive visual experience that isn't subjected to motion blurring or choppiness.
 It includes a gamepad, external infrared tracking sensors to track where a user's head is positioned, and optional Oculus Touch motion controllers that can be tracked in 3D space with the sensors.

-The Oculus Rift is going to be the first widely available VR headset, but it is still subject to some technical limitations.
+The Oculus Rift is subject to some technical limitations.
 It is not a standalone device, requiring a connection to a Windows PC equipped with a powerful GPU, and it is targeted at the gaming market.
 Software must be specially created for the Oculus Rift using the Oculus SDK.
 Oculus has said that it cannot bring the Rift to Macs because Apple does not prioritize high-end GPUs.
 Current Macs cannot support the Oculus Rift.

 Microsoft - HoloLens